anne75/holbertonschool-sysadmin_devops/0x14-postmortem/README.md

 It was decided to stop Nginx immediately because of security, and to keep using Apache as long as Nginx was not ready.
 Then the set-up and configuration of the container were thoroughly examined to see what had been done.
 The Nginx user was there.
 However Nginx configuration file was set up to be run as root.
 The file had to be changed to listen to port 8080 on IPv4 and IPv6.
-Then it was decided to let the error logs website root folders, configuration files as they were, and so they needed to be tracked down to change their owner and their permission.
+Then it was decided to let the error logs, website root folders, configuration files as they were in the file system, and so they needed to be tracked down to change their owner and their permission.
 Eventually Apache was stopped and Nginx started as the user.

 ### Corrective and Preventative Measures